yajieyan/hugo-personal-page/content/home/posts.md

 list_format = 1
 +++

++ Missing file `cycle8.txt` has been added to the voxelcore exe archive.
 + On July 9th, I will move to Redmond, WA to start an exciting full time position at Oculus Research (now known as Facebook Reality Labs).